 When February 17 - 18, 2022 9:00 AM - 3:00 PM

 Enter your Last Name and Confirmation ID to review your record.

-To use Zoom, you'll need a reliable internet connection and a device equipped with a webcam and microphone (laptop / computer are recommended; tablets and mobile phones may be used, but the smaller screen may make viewing the presentation challenging)
+To use Zoom, you'll need a reliable internet connection and a device equipped with a webcam and microphone (laptop / computer are recommended; tablets and mobile phones may be used, but smaller screens may make viewing challenging)

 The Zoom link and workshop materials will be e-mailed to you a few days prior to the workshop

 Participants are expected to attend both days of the workshop (certificate will only be issued if both days have been attended)

 This workshop will be recorded by POPARD for use in future training sessions

 Registration closes at noon on Feb 14, 2022

 Workshop Fees for all partipants: $25, payable upon registration